Table of Contents

 1Password basics

 ArtsPool uses the online password manager 1Password to securely manage and share passwords for member bank accounts, credit cards, and other mission-critical services.
-Member accounts on 1Password are umbrellaed under ArtsPool's business account so members are not billed for their use of 1Password unless they decide to have more than one user account.
-1Password uses bank-grade Advanced Encryption Standard (AES) 256-bit encryption technology and includes a wide variety of security features to keep passwords safe.
-For more on 1Password's security features, see their articles on Security and Privacy and their security certifications.
+Member accounts on 1Password are umbrellaed under ArtsPool's business account, so members are billed at a discounted rate for their use of 1Password.
+1Password utilizes bank-grade Advanced Encryption Standard (AES) 256-bit encryption technology and includes a wide variety of security features to keep passwords safe.
+For more on 1Password's security features, refer to their articles on Security and Privacy and their security certifications.

 Key concepts